Casavant Frères: Technical innovations

-Their instruments boasted many innovations unique for that time, such as concave pedalboards, balanced expression pedals, keyboard improvements, and other enhancements.
+Casavant's instruments boasted many innovations unique for that time, such as concave pedalboards, balanced expression pedals, keyboard improvements, and other enhancements.
 Their reputation as organ builders of international status was cemented in 1891 with their construction of the organ for the Notre-Dame de Montréal Basilica, a four-manual organ of eighty-two stops.
 This organ features adjustable combinations and speaking pipes of thirty-two foot length in the façade.

 They won the Grand Prix at the International Exhibition held in Antwerp, Belgium, in 1930.
 They built organs around the world, including Canada, the United States, France, the West Indies, South and Central America, South Africa, and Japan.
 Their organs have been praised by many well-known organists over the last 100 years, including Guilmant, Vierne, Widor, Bonnet, Lemare, Dethier, Courboin, Bingham, and many others who inaugurated and played Casavant organs.
-Casavant organs are also found in colleges, universities and conservatories in the United States and Canada.
+Casavant organs are also found in colleges, universities and conservatories throughout the United States and Canada.

 After the death of the Casavant brothers, the company continued to add innovations to their instruments.
 These include a particularly reliable key contact and tracker touch mechanism, which is a feature of the Casavant playing action.

 During the 1960s, Casavant developed new electronic technology to the capture system of combination actions.
 In 1960, the company returned to mechanical action technology (while continuing to build electropneumatic action instruments as well) and has since built over two hundred tracker action instruments ranging in size from a single manual portable Continuo of four stops to two, three, and four manual organs.

 New technology, such as solid-state coupling and switching systems, multiplex, multi-memory combination actions and MIDI have been adopted.
 Other improvements, such as more effective expressive enclosures, continue to be made.

 The sound and style of Casavant organs has varied throughout the company's history.
 The Casavant brothers themselves, Samuel and Claver Casavant, reflected mostly influences from contemporary France, but they traveled widely and visited many European instruments.
 They later brought in an Englishman, Stephen Stoot, under whose direction the tonal palette reflected additional influences from England.
 Later tonal directors, Lawrence Phelps and Gerhard Brunzema, contributed styles from the German "Organ Reform Movement".
 The most recent tonal directors, Jean-Louis Coignet and Jacquelin Rochette, are rooted in but not limited to the various French organ building traditions.